AlexKlos/ResourceMonitor/README.md

 - Allows customization of font size and update interval.
 - Color mode options: system colors, dynamic color based on usage.

+## Simple start
+- Just copy the file `resource_monitor.exe` to your PC and then run it.
+- This simple method may not work correctly on Windows versions below 11.
+- If resource_monitor.exe starts with an error, try to install and run it using resource_monitor.py following the instructions below.

 ## Installation

 1. Clone the repository: